Belilena Cave: Overview

 The part of the cave beyond the lake that fills it a short way from its mouth still remains unexplored.
 A visit to the site requires the use of a rope or rope ladder.

 From 1978 to 1983 the site was scientifically excavated and researched by the Archaeological Department of Sri Lanka.
 Rich assemblages of cultural, faunal and human remains were discovered.
 The results of radiometric dating confirmed deposits of cultural material from 30,000 to 9,000 years before present.
 These materials include bone tools, evidence of the use of fire and geometric microlithic stone tools which, at 30,000 years old are of remarkable age.
 The site also yielded numerous remains of game animals, such as sambar deer, wild boar, Indian muntjac, several monkey species, porcupines, Indian giant squirrels and a large number of local reptiles and fish.
 Small mammals, aquatic and tree snails were prominent in the diet of Balangoda man, as were edible parts of plants such as wild breadfruit and the kekuna nut.

 A trade network in salt with occupants of coastal lagoons some 80 km away had been established by 30,000 years ago.
 Rubble foundations that date to 16,000 years before present constitute the earliest evidence of substantial structures in South Asia.

 The skeletal fossils of several humans were found in 16,000 year old sediments.
 These were intensively analysed by an international team of anthropologists and proved to be of great value for the understanding of the physical anthropology of Balangoda man.

-Belilena cave occupies a very special place in the cultural heritage of Sri Lanka and research by future generations of archaeologists with more advanced technologies and methods is expected to yield more knowledge.
+Belilena cave is deemed important to the cultural heritage of Sri Lanka and future research with more advanced technologies and methods is expected to yield more knowledge.
 As such, the site has been declared an Archaeological Reserve of the Archaeological Department under the Antiquities Ordinance.